Charles Villiers Stanford: Professor

 To Stanford's regret, many of his pupils who achieved eminence as composers broke away from his classical, Brahmsian precepts, as he had himself rebelled against Reinecke's conservatism.
 The composer George Dyson wrote, "In a certain sense the very rebellion he fought was the most obvious fruit of his methods.
 And in view of what some of these rebels have since achieved, one is tempted to wonder whether there is really anything better a teacher can do for his pupils than drive them into various forms of revolution."
 The works of some of Stanford's pupils, including Holst and Vaughan Williams, entered the general repertory in Britain, and to some extent elsewhere, as Stanford's never did.
 For many years after his death it seemed that Stanford's greatest fame would be as a teacher.
 Among his achievements at the RCM was the establishment of an opera class, with at least one operatic production every year.
 From 1885 to 1915 there were 32 productions, all of them conducted by Stanford.

 In 1887 Stanford was appointed professor of music at Cambridge in succession to Sir George Macfarren who died in October of that year.
 Up to this time, the university had awarded music degrees to candidates who had not been undergraduates at Cambridge; all that was required was to pass the university's music examinations.
-Stanford was determined to end the practice, and after six years he persuaded the university authorities to agree.
+Stanford was determined to end this practice, and after six years he persuaded the university authorities to agree.
 Three years' study at the university became a prerequisite for sitting the bachelor of music examinations.